nonmodernist/magic-lantern/docs/TECHNICAL.md

 2. Apply profile weights and filtering
 3. Sort by weight and confidence
 4. Execute in order with rate limiting
-5. Stop when limits reached
+5. Stop when enough search results are reached

 ### 4. Scoring Algorithm